Seeking Cancer Care

 - Know the details of your loved one’s individual insurance plan and its coverage.
 Ask the plan administrator for a Summary of Benefits (SBC).

-- When possible, call the insurer to make sure planned medical services (such as surgery, procedures, or treatments) do not require prior authorization.
+- When possible, call the insurer to make sure planned medical services such as surgery, procedures or treatments do not require prior authorization.

 - If you are changing insurance plans, do not let your policy lapse until the new one becomes effective.
 This includes switching to Medicare.